fairdataihub/codefair-app/README.md

 2. After installation code as usual
 3. Follow codefair-app's instructions when it opens an issue or submit a pull request

-### Permissions Required:
+### Permissions Required
-codefair requires a few repository permissions to be able to listen to events happening on a repository and act accordingly.
+codefair requires a few repository permissions to be able to listen to events happening on a repository and act accordingly to make software FAIR.
-These permissions required include:
+The permissions required include:
 - Read access to:
   - Repository contents
   - Repository metadata